AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-sf-preconditions_and_postconditions-02:

-2. Pre is not allowed on dispatching operations.
+2. The Pre aspect shall not be specified on an overridding primitive operation, or a primitive operation of a type T at a point where T is tagged.
 Pre'Class should be used instead to express preconditions.

 [The rationale for this rule is that, otherwise, the combination of dynamic semantics and verification rules below would force an identical Pre'Class each